-Classic Car Solutions has a refreshing, ‘back to basics’ ethos and outlook on the world of classic cars, that offers sales, restoration, servicing, repairs and various other services.
-For the team we have created, this is not just a nine to five job – but a full time hobby into which we put all our enthusiasm and undivided attention, to make this the best of experiences for our customers.
+Classic Car Solutions has a refreshing, ‘back to basics’ ethos and outlook on the world of classic cars, that offers engine building, restoration, servicing, repairs and various other services.
+For the team we have created, this is not just a nine to five job – but a full time hobby into which they put all their enthusiasm and undivided attention, to make this the best of experiences for our customers.

 With Aaron, we have Andy Nikitits – who has been in the trade since 1989 and has a huge wealth of knowledge, passion and understanding of classic cars.

-We are based near the Hertfordshire border in a converted barn, surrounded by beautiful countryside, which adds to the friendly atmosphere.
+We are based near the Hertfordshire / Bedfordshire border in a converted barn, surrounded by beautiful countryside, which adds to the friendly atmosphere.
 Thanks to this, we are able to offer our customers unbeatable value for money and service that will not disappoint.

 Along with the beautiful environment, we have created a fabulous, no-nonsense workshop and showroom.
 Our workshop has the most up-to-date, high tech tools and machinery…all from the 1960s! and our Showroom has a clear layout with a stunning nineteenth Century exposed feature wall, which has been complimented with vehicle-related artwork.